Employee development and coaching

 Managers or departments paying for coaching for an employee may work with a consultant to set the initial coaching objectives or delineate the challenges as they see them, but they will only receive limited information about the coaching engagement.
 Further information will be shared by the employee at their discretion.

-- To explore hiring a coach for yourself or an employee, contact Consultation Services Coordinator Kim Delaney at 206-616-8461 or firstname.lastname@example.org.
-Kim will work to understand your needs and help you identify a suitable coach.
+- To explore hiring a coach for yourself or an employee, contact the consultation services coordinator at 206-616-8461 or firstname.lastname@example.org.
+They will work to understand your needs and help you identify a suitable coach.